Saddleback Cheer coach talks about the highlights of her 25-year career

 Cheering in front of such a large crowd made her realize how important having a good appearance was.

-She says that you are not able to let your guard down, because someone will see.
-Even something so small such as letting your smile fade or your performance fade could affect her reputation as a professional cheerleader.
-She loved what she did though, so it was really rare that something like that would happen.
+She says that you are not able to let your guard down because someone will see.
+Even something so small, such as letting your smile fade, or your performance fades, could affect your reputation as a professional cheerleader.
+She loved what she did, though, so it was really rare that something like that would happen.

 A big part of being on the Rams cheerleading team was doing philanthropic work.
-This is something she made sure to bring with her when she was hired at Trabuco Hills in 1989.
+She made sure to bring this with her when she was hired at Trabuco Hills in 1989.

 Harris always makes sure to instill the same mentality into her athletes at the high school and college levels.
-Harris always wants to make sure her athletes are on the team for the right reasons, to cheer for a game.
+She wants to ensure her athletes are on the team for the right reasons—to cheer for a game.

-Trabuco Hills cheerleaders always have a lot of opportunities to serve their community in many different ways.
-Some examples of the work the squad does are clothing drives, wreath sales, making homemade treats for firefighters and volunteering alongside veterans.
+Trabuco Hills cheerleaders always have many opportunities to serve their community in many ways.
+Some examples of the squad’s work are clothing drives, wreath sales, making homemade treats for firefighters and volunteering alongside veterans.

-Harris says her favorite memory of both high school and college was when both teams won the unity award, at the college and high school level.
+Harris says her favorite memory of high school and college was when both teams won the unity award at the college and high school levels.

-The Unity award is an award given out at cheerleading camps to teams who are inclusive and engaging with other teams at the same camp.
+The Unity Award is given out at cheerleading camps to teams that are inclusive and engage with other teams at the same camp.
 Only one team per camp gets this award.

 “It speaks more about character, camaraderie, and the way they treat others, which is more important to me than their talent,” she says.

-Harris wants to make sure she produces amazing athletes and also amazing people.
-The most rewarding part to her is watching her athletes learn and grow as people.
-She thinks if they love cheering for the game as much as she does, that is the cherry on top of her successful career.
+Harris wants to ensure that she produces fantastic athletes and also amazing people.
+The most rewarding part of her job is watching her athletes learn and grow as people.
+She thinks that if they love cheering for the game as much as she does, that is the cherry on top of her successful career.

 Comments